aadityadeshmukh/codex/docs/DevOps/ci-cd.md

 ---
 # Continuous Integration / Continuous Delivery

+Continuous Integration and Delivery means continuously building, testing, and delivering your code, you can reap huge stability, speed, and flexibility benefits.

 Benefits of CI/CD:
 ??? info
     - CI/CD systems can differ a lot depending on the technology